kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 To test the ISO file locally QEMU can be used.
 In order to test Secure Boot components you need an ed2k firmware with secureboot in QEMU.
 If you don't have QEMU locally and/or you don't have the correct dependencies you can follow the steps below that build a container image with QEMU and the needed dependencies and use that container to run the ISO file in a VM with Docker.

-1. Build the container image with the QEMU/Secure Boot dependencies (note to replace disk, VM size and ISO file name):
+1. Build the container image with the QEMU/Secure Boot dependencies (note to replace disk size/cpu/ram not needed):

 ```bash
 docker build -t fedora-qemu -<<DOCKER